dotkom/gradestats-app/README.md

 4. Proxy the variables in the required github actions files.
 5. Add them to the list of variables below to make it easier to keep track for everyone involved.

+#### Private variables

-Secret variables have to be re-defined in the Dockerfile, from ARG til ENV.
+Private variables have to be set in the runtime environment to be kept private.

 ### List of variables